megabitsenmzq/MyVFD/README.md

 Last year, I got an old Sharp EL-8109 calculator.
 Which uses a 9-digit Futaba 9-ST-08A VFD display.
 The calculator still works, but the shell is in bad shape, making it worth almost nothing.
 So I decided to use the screen inside to make something useful and look good.

 This is the first hardware project I've ever made, so maybe I will do something wrong.
-Since I'm not a native English speaker, if you found any strange grammar, it's possibly my fault.
+Since I'm not a native English speaker, if you find any strange grammar, it's possibly my fault.

 ## What is a VFD